-"Small wirelesseell facility" means facilities smaller than a traditional cell tower or base station intended to augment and enhance existing wireless towers.
-These are typically attached to existing, or replacement, or new utility poles or other structures in the public right-of-way.
-This includes other technologies similar to small cells wireless facilities, such as microcells and distributed antenna systems (DAS).
+"Small wireless facility" means facilities smaller than a traditional cell tower or base station.
+These are typically attached to existing, replacement, or new poles or other structures in the public right-of-way.
+This includes technologies similar to small wireless facilities, such as microcells and distributed antenna systems (DAS).